learnbyexample/command_help/README.md

 ### <a name="examples"></a>Examples

 Calling by simple `ch` works for me as the script has been added to a `PATH` directory
-See [Getting started with Bash](https://stackoverflow.com/documentation/bash/300/getting-started-with-bash/1136/hello-world#t=201611220537537799159) for an introduction on `bash` scripting and how to execute it
+See [Bash Scripting tutorial](https://ryanstutorials.net/linuxtutorial/scripting.php) for an introduction on `bash` scripting and how to execute it

 * Single letter option